-Taiwan leader meets top US official after her election win
+Taiwan’s leader meets with US official after election win

 Since separating from China during civil war in 1949, Taiwan has developed its own identity but never declared formal independence.
 Beijing still claims sovereignty over the island of 23 million people and threatens to use force to seize control if necessary.

-In her victory speech after her rival, Han Kuo-yu of the Nationalist Party, conceded defeat, Tsai urged China to resume talks with Taiwan without preconditions while warning against threatening use of force.
+In her victory speech Saturday night after her rival, Han Kuo-yu of the Nationalist Party, conceded defeat, Tsai urged China to resume talks with Taiwan without preconditions while warning against threatening use of force.

 “Today I want to once again remind the Beijing authorities that peace, parity, democracy and dialogue are the keys to stability,” Tsai said.
 “I want the Beijing authorities to know that democratic Taiwan and our democratically elected government will never concede to threats.”